 Contains tree nuts (hazelnuts).

-Processed in a facility that processes milk, peanuts, tree nuts and wheat.
+Processed in a facility that processes milk, sesame seeds, peanuts, tree nuts and wheat.

 Net wt 50grams